e11bio/volara/docs/source/tutorial.rst

 ------------

 In this tutorial, we will demonstrate the usefulness of this library for processing large image data in the context of instance segmentation.
-Since training a model is out of scope for this tutorial, we will be using some fairly simple data.
+We will use some very simple toy data to dive into more detail of how to use `volara` and what you get when running some basic operations.

 Viewing Data
 ------------